-If your Employer selected the optional Prescription Drug Benefits Rider, and Blue Shield denies an exception request for coverage of a non-Formulary Drug, you may submit a grievance requesting an external exception request review.
+If your Employer selected the optional Prescription Drug Benefits Rider, and Blue Shield denies an exception request for coverage of a non-Formulary Drug or step therapy, you may request an external exception request review.
 Blue Shield will ensure a decision within 72 hours.
+Blue Shield will make a decision within 24 hours when there are exigent circumstances related to denial of an exception request for a non-Formulary Drug or step therapy.

-Grievance process 65
+Grievance process 69